pai095/ColorGame/README.md

 # ColorGame
-Pick the right color from the availabe colors
+Pick the right color from the availabe colors using the RGB color code.